sangoma/safepy2/docs/index.rst

 ------------------------------

-To be able to this dynamic generation, the SAFe specification file first has to be parsed, done in :mod:`safepy.parser`.
+To be able to this dynamic generation, the SAFe specification file first has to be parsed, done in :mod:`safe.parser`.
 The parser pulls the specification through REST and builds an ast tree representing the specification.